auma2022/phase-3-sinatra-react-project/README.md

 Your backend and your frontend should be in **two different repositories**.

-Create a new repository in a **separate folder** with a React app for your frontend.
-To do this, `cd` out of the backend project directory, and use [create-react-app][] to generate the necessary code for your React frontend:
+Create a new repository in a **separate folder** with a React app for your frontend. `cd` out of the backend project directory, and use [create-react-app][] to generate the necessary code for your React frontend:

 ```console